xiangshiyin/machine-learning-for-actuarial-science/2025-spring/final/README.md

   * Build and evaluate machine learning models on the data to help solve the problem
   * Experiment with different models, compare their performance and trade-offs, and find the best model with proper evaluation metrics
   * Interpret the model with proper tools and techniques
-  * Build a dashboard to present the key findings and insights to share with stakeholders
-    * **Account for 5%** of the final project grade.
-    * Here are the tools you can use to build a dashboard:
-      * `Tableau`
-      * `Streamlit`
   * Build an API layer to serve the model to downstream applications
     * **Account for 5%** of the final project grade.
     * I/O